Heart and Vascular Care

 Surgeons perform maze surgery to treat chronic atrial fibrillation (AFib), a fast, irregular heart rhythm where the upper chambers of the heart contract in an uncoordinated fashion.
 AFib is dangerous because it can cause blood to pool in the upper chambers, leading to blood clots.
 A stroke can occur if a blood clot travels from the heart and blocks a small artery in the brain.

 The procedure typically adds only about 20 to 30 minutes to the surgery and can be effective in eliminating AFib.
 Many patients who receive both a mitral valve repair and a maze procedure no longer need to take long-term blood-thinning medications.Mini-maze procedure

 The mini-maze procedure is often performed on patients suffering from mitral valve disease and AFib.
 Tiny incisions are created in the chest and an energy source is used to block the arrhythmia's path.
 This minimally invasive procedure does not require opening the chest, so it has a shorter recovery time than more invasive surgical options.MitraClip® procedure

 The MitraClip®procedure is a treatment for patients unable to have open-heart surgery due to age or other medical conditions.
 The device is inserted through the femoral vein — a blood vessel in the leg — to clip together a portion of the mitral valve, allowing the heart to pump blood more efficiently.

-To learn more about heart valve surgery at Sharp Memorial Hospital, send us an email and a cardiac specialist will contact you directly.
-To learn more about heart valve repair and replacement, read Frequently Asked Questions About Minimally Invasive Heart Valve Repair Surgery.
+To learn more about heart valve surgery, send us an email and a cardiac specialist will contact you directly.
+To learn more about heart valve repair and replacement, read our frequently asked questions.